-Wines prone to potassium bitartrate instability (KHT)
+Wines Prone to Potassium Bitartrate Instability (KHT)

-Mostly, all young wines have higher tartaric instability.
+For the most part, all young wines have higher tartaric instability.
 During the ageing process, wines may naturally stabilize.
 This depends on several factors, such as the type of wine, storage conditions, etc., but most wines will show some final instability when analyzed.
-In addition, when blending different types of wine close to bottling, even if they were previously stabilized, the change in physical-chemical balance could potentially generate instability.
+Additionally, when blending different types of wine close to bottling, even if they were previously stabilized, the change in physical-chemical balance could potentially generate instability.

-Wines prone to calcium instability (CaT)
+Wines Prone to Calcium Instability (CaT)